 - Students travelling for a class trip

-- Professionals travelling on a business trip
+- Professionals embarking on a business trip

 - Members of a wedding party travelling overseas

-- Groups of friends & family holidaying together
+- Groups of friends holidaying together.

-Basically, if you’re travelling in a group of three or more adults, and plan to follow the same itinerary, it’s worth taking a closer look at this product.
+Basically, if you’re travelling in a group of three or more adults and plan to follow the same itinerary, it’s worth taking a closer look at this product.

 Families with children may not need a group travel insurance policy, as most family travel insurance policies cover two adults and any number of dependent children who are travelling together.

 Can groups still get annual cover?

 When it comes to travel insurance for groups, you can choose between a single trip or an annual multi-trip policy, depending on what suits the needs of the group.

 If your group is only planning on taking one trip during the year (e.g. a school group taking an excursion to Thailand), then a single trip policy is usually the best option.